JackVCurtis/easy-pgt/README.md

 ```

 UUIDs are opaque identifiers.
 They are not trusted by themselves and must always be interpreted through signed bindings.

+The binding record includes:

+* UUID
+* public key
+* timestamp
+* signature by the identity key

 ---